New ZealandOfficial Name: New Zealand

 TOURIST VISA REQUIRED:

-Not required for stays of up to three months
+Not required for stays less than three months.

 CURRENCY RESTRICTIONS FOR ENTRY: